benjamino1233/BSE_Template_Portfolio/index.md

 + In my second milestone, I plan to finish the code and possibly add a modification such as making it website controllable.

 # Schematics
 Here is my schematic of my project, however note that I only used one servo when there should be four connected in the same manner on pins 4, 5, 6, and 7.
+(In the actual project, I use a shield for the nano so that you can directly connect the servos and joysticks to the arduino).
 ![Headstone Image](Schematic.png)

 # Bill of Materials